rudikiaz/queue-notify-client/README.md

   Allows you to manually trigger a test notification by sending a payload to the `/notify` endpoint.

 - **Real-time UI Updates:**
-  The application UI updates to display registration status and watcher activation status.
+  The UI updates to display registration status, the current folder watcher status, and other settings.

 - **External Link Integration:**
-  Provides links for users to register on Telegram and install the QueueNotify WoW addon from CurseForge.
-External links are opened in the default system browser via Electron's API.
+  Provides clickable links that open in the default system browser.
+These include the Telegram bot link for user registration and the CurseForge addon link for installing the QueueNotify WoW addon.

+- **Tray Support:**
+  The application now supports minimizing to the system tray.
+When the close (X) button is pressed, the app hides in the tray.
+The tray icon menu lets you restore the window or quit the application.

+- **Auto-Start Toggle:**
+  A new toggle in the main (QueueNotifier) tab lets users enable or disable starting the process on system boot.
+When enabled, the application will automatically launch on system start using Electron's native `setLoginItemSettings`.

 - **Configuration via `config.json`:**
-  The backend API endpoint is stored in `config.json`, making it easy to update without touching the source code.
+  The backend API endpoint is stored in `config.json`—currently set to `http://wow.flesn.uk`—so it can be easily updated without modifying source code.

 ---